-- Select the SIP trunk interface from the Interface drop down menu. - Select All from the Local Address drop down menu. - Enter the IP address of the network SBC in the Remote Address field or enter a to capture all traffic. - Specify the Maximum Number of Packets to Capture, 10000 is shown as an example. - Specify the filename of the resultant pcap file in the Capture Filename field. - Click on Start Capture.
+- Select the SIP Trunk interface from the Interface drop down menu. - Select the signalling interface IP address from the Local Address drop down menu. - Enter the IP address of the network SBC in the Remote Address field or enter a to capture all traffic. - Specify the Maximum Number of Packets to Capture, 10000 is shown as an example. - Specify the filename of the resultant pcap file in the Capture Filename field. - Click on Start Capture.